rajendra-rpavankumar/AddTwoBigNumbers/README.md

 I would have made the UI more better if I had some more time for developing the application.
 I would have done code coverage for the Application.
+I want to improve the logging by using pagination mechanism in UI by displaying specified number of lines,for improving the performance of UI.

 Steps to run and test the api